fsu-sc/isc_5935_spring_2025-github-basics-github-starter-course/README.md

 # 📝 Next steps (what you have to do)

-* Go to your user dashboard and **create a new repository** called _FSUID_MyFirstRepo_.
-Play with what you just learned in that repository.
+1. Go to your user dashboard and **create a new repository** called _FSUID_MyFirstRepo_.
+Play with what you just learned in that repository (pull, push, edit, commit, etc.)
-* **Create a new markdown file** in **this** repository and named it like **_name_FSUID.md_**.
+2. **Create a new markdown file** in **this** (not the new one, this one where you are reading this) repository and name it like **_name_FSUID.md_**.
-    1. Add a link to the repository you just created
+3. Add a link to the repository you just created in step 1
-    2. Let me know what you learned and what you are still confused about!
+4. Let me know what you learned and what you are still confused about!
-    3. Experiment with different styles!
+5. Experiment with different styles! (bold, italics, colors, headers, table, bullet points, etc.)
-    4. Open a pull request and let your teacher know that you’ve finished this course.

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)